React SEO: How to Optimize Web Applications for Search Engines

 How Google Crawls and Indexes Webpages

 Before we begin, we need you to understand how vital development and web app performance are.
 Search Engine Optimization is the process of making your site better with more readable content for search engines to crawl, index, and rank your website on.
-Google Search is a fully-automated search engine.
-Whereas libraries a hundred years ago would have required you to spend hours citing sources and looking for relevant content to understand a concept, you could achieve the same level of research in seconds.
+Google Search is a fully automated search engine.

-It's clear that in SEO, good performance and fast rendering times are essential - all stemming from software development.
+It's clear that in SEO, good website performance and fast rendering times are essential – all stemming from software development.
 The Dewey Decimal system has never seen anything like this.

-Here are the three stages of Google Search
+Here are the three stages of Google Search.

 Step 1.
 Crawling

-1. Finding new pages through "URL discovery"
+- Finding new pages through "URL discovery"

-2. Visiting these pages to find their content.
+- Visiting these pages to find their content.
 (Googlebot is the algorithmic program that decides which pages to see and crawl)

 Step 2.
 Indexing